 1 2019 Global Business & Spending Outlook conducted by Institutional Investor Thought Leadership Studio.

-Simon is the CEO of Compono Talent Solutions, which uniquely combines a bespoke approach to people strategy projects, with talent optimisation technology solutions.
-Simon sits on advisory boards for the National Basketball League (NBL), UTS’ Advanced MBA program, Task and LifeChange. compono.com
+Simon Meyer is the CEO of Compono Talent Solutions, uniquely combining a bespoke approach to people strategy with talent optimisation.
+Simon sits on Advisory Boards for the National Basketball League (NBL), UTS’ Advanced MBA Program, Task and LifeChanger. compono.com